milesj/packemon/website/docs/build.md

 ## Rollup configuration

-While Babel handles the parsing and transformation of source files, [Rollup](https://rollupjs.org) bundles all entry point dependent source files into a single tree-shaken distributable file.
+While Babel handles the parsing and transformation of source files, [Rollup][rollup] bundles all entry point dependent source files into a single tree-shaken distributable file.
 This vastly reduces the file size, require/import times, evaluation speed, and more.

 However, configuring Rollup can be quite daunting.
 Because of this, the entire layer is abstracted away behind Packemon, and should just "work" when packages are configured correctly.
 Our abstraction